FairgateLabs/bitvmx-hackathon-games/README.md

 A decentralized game built on BitVMX, featuring a robust architecture with both backend and frontend components.

 The backend, located in the `/backend` directory, is developed using Rust with the Axum framework.
+For more information about the backend, please refer to the [BitVMX Hackathon backend README](./backend/README.md).

 The frontend, found in the `/frontend` directory, is built with TypeScript.

-## Frontend
 For more information about the frontend, please refer to the [BitVMX Hackathon frontend README](./frontend/README.md).

+## ⚠️ Disclaimer

+This library is currently under development and may not be fully stable.
+It is not production-ready, has not been audited, and future updates may introduce breaking changes without preserving backward compatibility.

 ## Prerequisites